For many Americans, summer is a time to squeeze in as much outdoor fun as possible

 Visit historic Gettysburg, Pennsylvania

 Take a trip to Gettysburg National Military Park, and get a close look at a noted chapter in American history.
 The three-day Battle of Gettysburg in July 1863 is considered a turning point of the Civil War, the war that defined the nation.
 Here, the Union Army defeated the Confederacy, and more than 30,000 soldiers were killed or wounded.
 The battlefields have been preserved as a 59,000 acre park.
-Its rolling hills are crisscrossed by hiking trials and 40 miles of roads that make it easy to explore this special site and its 14,000 monuments.
+Its rolling hills are crisscrossed by hiking trails and 40 miles of roads that make it easy to explore this special site and its 14,000 monuments.

 The Statue of Liberty: America's leading lady